LoanGauchat/LoanGauchat/README.md

 ## I'm a Computer Science graduate

-- 🔭 I'm currently developing a rain alarm app using Kotlin
+- 🔭 I'm currently learning about cyber-security
-- 🌱 I’m learning AWS
+- Software Engineer intern at Lunaphore
-- 🥅 2020 Goals:
+- 🥅 2021 Goals:
-  - Learn 1 Javascript Framework
-  - Create a web application
+  - Finish
   - Publish an app on the playstore
   - Run my first 1/26 marathon